markwkidd/microclimate-explorer/README.md

 This application will find the four closest Citizen Weather Observer Program stations to any longitude and latitude.
 Put another way, Microclimate Explorer is a utility for accessing and utilizing geographically-granular climate data.

-Uses include precise data for agricultural planning and other situations where it is valuable to be able to directly access weather station data for a designated area.
+Whereas there are many solutions for accessing aggregated and averaged weather data offered at high resolution, it is more difficult to access non-aggregated data from weather sensors.

+Uses are myriad, but the inspiration for this application comes from agriculture and land use planning.

 ## Data sources

-The most important dataset is citizen weather stations.
-This data is aggregated by the APRS-IS (Automatic Packet Reporting System-Internet Service).
+The most important dataset is citizen weather stations that are part of the CWOP network and provide data to Meterological Assimilation Data Ingest System (MADIS).

-Microclimate Explorer make use of this data ultimately aggregated by the Meterological Assimilation Data Ingest System (MADIS).
-This data was generally processed by the findU database of weather, position, telemetry, and message data.
+### Using discontinued FindU API

+**Please note:** Microclimate Explorer v0.1 relies on the FindU database and API for geographical search of CWOP stations.
+During the course of development, the author communicated with NOAA, which hosts FindU because of trouble using some functionality.
+NOAA staff indicated that FindU was remaining online, but was no longer being maintained and some parts have failed.

+None of the several other weather station APIs offer geographical search functionality, but the raw public dataset includes coordinates and it is reaonable that another solution could be developed.

 ## API Keys